GeospatialCentroid/NASA-prison-EJ/README.md

 # Mapping environmental injustices within the U.S. prison system

-This is the working repository for a NASA Equity and Environmental Justice project titled "Leveraging Earth science data to heighten awareness of environmental injustices within the U.S. prison system".
+This is the working repository for a NASA ROSES-21 A.49 Earth Science Applications: Equity and Environmental Justice funded project (Award No 80NSSC22K1465) titled "Leveraging Earth science data to heighten awareness of environmental injustices within the U.S. prison system".

+This repository hosts the workflow used to carry out the spatial analysis, from data retrieval to producing the final dataset that is hosted (here).
+Below are further details on the repository structure, how to use the code base, and data sources.

+Forward any questions reguarding this project and code base to Caitlin Mothes (ccmothes@colostate.edu)

 <br/>

-**General repository structure:**

-    .
-    └── NASA-prison-EJ
-        ├── doc
-        ├── data
-        │   ├── raw
-        │   └── processed
-        ├── python
-        │   ├── src
-        |   ├── ee
-        │   └── py_scratch
-        ├── R
-        │   ├── src
-        │   └── R_scratch
-        ├── figs
-        ├── README.md
-        └── .gitignore
+## Folder Descriptions

+-   `doc/` Project-specific references and metadata.
+Also includes the NASA-funded project proposal that includes background, objectives and methods of the project.

--   `data/` This folder is stored locally (see Github_Collab_Guide.docx in `doc/` for instructions on how to set up local data folder).
-All raw, unprocessed data lives in `raw/` and all datasets processed throughout the workflow go to `processed/`
+-   `data/` This folder is stored locally (see Github_Collab_Guide.docx in `doc/` for methods on how to set up a local data folder that syncs to a cloud-hosted folder).
+All raw, unprocessed data lives in `raw/` and all datasets processed throughout the workflow (using code in `process_data/`) go to `processed/`

--   `doc/` Project-specific references and metadata
+- `process-data/` Scripts to process raw data (when needed).
+Outputs of these scripts go into `data/processed/`

+-   `R/` R code for analysis, each formatted as an individual function for each indicator calculation (i.e., all indicators not requiring Earth Engine data sets).

--   `python/` Python code for analysis
+-   `python/` Python code for Google Earth Enginge analyses.
+Specifically used to calculate canopy cover and land surface temperature variables.

-    -   `src/` Functions to calculate individual indicators

-    -   `ee/` Code to import and process data from Google Earth Engine

-    -   `py_scratch` Working Python scripts / code outside of the main workflow
+- `outputs/`

--   `R/` R code for analysis
+- `analysis/` R code for all post-hoc analysis of final data set.

-    -   `src/` Functions to calculate individual indicators

-    -   `R_scratch` Working R scripts / code outside of the main workflow

--   `figs/` Figures produced from code
+-   `figures/` Figures produced from analysis scripts.

+- `working_scripts/` Old or in progress scripts outside of current workflow.
+External collaborators can disreguard this folder.

+## General workflow

+## Data sources and indicator methods